alan-turing-institute/e4Future-opendata/data_electric_nation/readme.md

 For Greenflux, there are also two notebooks:

 - `EV_GreenFlux_separate_data_by_charger.ipynb` separates the data in the file _GreenFlux3Minute.csv_ into a separate file for each charger type.
-- `create_greenflux_profiles.ipynb` esamples the charging current timeseries and converts it into power (kW).
+- `create_greenflux_profiles.ipynb` resamples the charging current timeseries and converts it into power (kW).
 -
 ## Running the notebooks